Higher order stroboscopic averaged functions: a general relationship with Melnikov functions: Introduction

-The Averaging Theory is a classical tool for dealing with nonlinear oscillating systems in the presence of small perturbations, which can be traced back to the works of Clairaut, Laplace, and Lagrange in the development of celestial mechanics and was rigorous formalized by the works of Fatou, Krylov, Bogoliubov, and Mitropolsky \cite{BM,Bo,Fa,BK} (for a brief historical review, see \cite[Chapter 6]{MN} and \cite[Appendix A]{SVM}).
+An important and celebrated tool for dealing with nonlinear oscillating systems in the presence of small perturbations is the {\it averaging method}, which has its foundations in the works of Clairaut, Laplace, and Lagrange, in the development of celestial mechanics, and was rigorous formalized by the works of Fatou, Krylov, Bogoliubov, and Mitropolsky \cite{BM,Bo,Fa,BK} (for a brief historical review, see \cite[Chapter 6]{MN} and \cite[Appendix A]{SVM}).
 It is mainly concerned in providing long-time asymptotic estimates for solutions of non-autonomous differential equations given in the following standard form

-Here, $F_i\colon\R\times D\to \R^n,$ for $i=1,\ldots,k,$ and $R\colon\R\times D\times[0,\e_0]\to \R^n$ are assumed to be smooth functions $T-$periodic in the variable $t,$ with $D$ being an open subset of $\R^n$ and $\e_0 > 0$ small.
+Here, $F_i\colon\R\times D\to \R^n,$ for $i=1,\ldots,k,$ and $R\colon\R\times D\times[-\e_0,\e_0]\to \R^n$ are assumed to be smooth functions $T-$periodic in the variable $t,$ with $D$ being an open subset of $\R^n$ and $\e_0 > 0$ small.
 Such asymptotic estimates are given in terms of solutions of an autonomous {\it truncated averaged equation}